SuleimanFarah/sunpy/GSOC/2018/GSoC-2018-Yash-Jain.md

 This is definitely not a long-term solution.

-2. Currently SunPy uses AstroPy’s `download_file` to download remote data for tutorials like [hmi_synoptic_maps](https://github.com/sunpy/sunpy/blob/master/examples/hmi_synoptic_maps.py).One of the few problems that AstroPy’s `download_file` possess is that it doesn't version the data it downloads.It doesn't provide an override mechanism to redownload data whenever data changes on the remote server (deliberately due to calibration change etc.).
+2. Currently SunPy uses AstroPy's `download_file` to download remote data for tutorials like [hmi_synoptic_maps](https://github.com/sunpy/sunpy/blob/master/examples/hmi_synoptic_maps.py).One of the few problems that AstroPy's `download_file` possess is that it doesn't version the data it downloads.It doesn't provide an override mechanism to redownload data whenever data changes on the remote server (deliberately due to calibration change etc.).
 This could be a really useful feature if we are tying SHA hash to our source code.

 With these 2 issues stated, I have only scratched the surface, there are possibly many more uses of `remote_data_manager` that one can think of.